Related ToolsSuperhumanMailchimpCustomerHubspot

 Hidden Costs to Consider

 Email Volume Scaling: Both Mailchimp and HubSpot charge based on contact count.
-A 5,000-contact list pushes Mailchimp to $86/month (Standard).
+A 5,000-contact list pushes Mailchimp to $86 per month (Standard).
 HubSpot charges per “marketing contact” rather than total contacts, allowing some cost optimization by excluding inactive contacts.

 Onboarding Fees: HubSpot’s Professional tier includes a $3,000 one-time onboarding fee.
 Enterprise adds $7,000.
-These fees are often negotiable, especially during annual contract discussions.
+These fees are often negotiable, especially during annual contract discussions - we cover the full breakdown in HubSpot pricing explained.

 Overage Charges: Customer.io uses high-watermark billing, meaning you’re charged based on your peak profile count during the billing period.
 A temporary spike can inflate costs significantly.